 NOTE

-Arrays can be edited with API calls (not CSV uploads).
+Arrays can be updated with API calls, but not CSV uploads.